Andraya Yearwood Knows She Has the Right to Compete

 Ngozi felt the same way, but she was also concerned about Andraya's safety and mental health.
 "My greatest fear is not that she's transgender, but because of the lack of acceptance, that she becomes an addict, becomes suicidal, becomes victim to so many other things," Ngozi says.
 "I just won't allow that to happen."

 There were other concerns too, given that violence disproportionately affects transgender people of color—particularly women of color.
 The killing of transgender people is a national epidemic, according to the Human Rights Campaign.
-Of the at least 26 transgender people who were shot or killed by violent means in 2018, 21—81 percent—were women of color.
+Of the at least 26 transgender people who were shot or killed by violent means in 2018, 21 of them—81 percent—were women of color.
 About 300 miles away, in Baltimore, a Black transgender woman named Tydi Dansbury was fatally shot, left to lay unconscious on the side of a street.
 Not to forget some of the other Black transgender women whose lives were cut short: Celine Walker.
 Tonya Harvey.
 Amia Tyrae Berryman.
 Antash'a English.
 Keanna Mattel...

 "As a Black male with Black kids, you're always worried about a time where a physical altercation could come up, regardless of who the instigator is," Rahsaan says.